-OCRA has now funded 40 Woman to Woman programs across the country, expanding to new sites every year (click here for a full listing of Woman to Woman grantees).
-In 2018, OCRA launched a “virtual” program, which allows newly diagnosed women to connect with a Woman to Woman mentor regardless of their geographic location.
+Since then, OCRA has funded over 40 W2W hospital and community- based programs across the country (click here for a full listing of Woman to Woman grantees).
+In 2019 OCRA created a national network of OCRA Woman to Woman mentors to ensure all women, regardless of geographic location, could have a W2W mentor.

 “I am so grateful to have been part of the Woman to Woman program, you helped me get through it more than you can imagine!”